-Following his military discharge in 1919, he entered Harvard Law School.
-Charles Houston was the first African-American to serve as an editor of the Harvard Law Review.
+In April 1919, Charles Houston left the army.
+“My battleground,” he declared, is “in America, not France.”
+Following his military discharge, he entered Harvard Law School.
+Charles Houston was the first African American to serve as an editor of the Harvard Law Review.
 As a law student, Houston was mentored by future Supreme Court Judge Felix Frankfurter.
-Houston graduated in the top 5 percent of his class, earning an LL.B in 1922.
+Houston graduated in the top 5 percent of his class, earning his Bachelor of Laws degree in 1922.
 He then applied for additional work leading to a degree of Doctor of Juridical Science, D.J.S. in 1923 and was awarded the prestigious Sheldon Traveling Fellowship which allowed him to study civil law at the University of Madrid.
 He later wrote Dean Roscoe Pound and his professor Felix Frankfurter from Madrid, asking for his recommendation to the Howard University Law School, where he was being considered for a faculty appointment.
 Pound’s letter assured Howard that Houston “gives promise of becoming a real legal scholar.
+Houston returned to a changed America in 1924 to begin his calculated assault on Jim Crow.

 From 1935 to 1940 Charles Houston, as Special Counsel, established himself as the "architect and dominant force of the legal program of the NAACP."
 The "spiritual father of the Legal Defense Fund," Charles Hamilton Houston devised the legal strategy, charted the course, began a program of political education for the masses.
 From his post at the NAACP headquarters in New York, Charles Houston planned his legal campaign to end segregation in public education.
+His campaign would proceed in three steps.
+First, he would make plain the inequality that existed in the educational opportunities of Blacks and Whites.
+Second, he would make equality too expensive for states to maintain.
+Finally, he would attack the separate but equal principle upon which segregation rested.
+Charles Hamilton Houston wanted the complete eliminate of discrimination.
 He brought into the campaign the brightest and best young lawyers.
-Houston and Marshall traveled through the South in the early 1930s and noted the inequalities of African American school facilities.
+Houston wrote to Thurgood Marshall, asking for another full-time lawyer in the national office, which Marshall eagerly accepted.
 In response, they developed the legal strategy which challenged school segregation, first calling for the equalization of facilities for African American students and then eventually calling for full integration.

 With each victory, they inched closer to overturning Plessy v.
 Ferguson.
 In Steele v.
 Louisville and Nashville Railroad et. al., Houston argued that unions had to represent their members (as well as non-members in that field) regardless of race, and the Supreme Court agreed.
 Houston later argued three racially significant cases in the federal Supreme Court, including Hurd v.
 Hodge (1948), which prohibited the enforcement of “restrictive covenants” that would prohibit ownership of property based on race, which could not withstand scrutiny under the Fourteenth Amendment’s equal protection clause.
-And in the in the case of "Shelly v.
+And in the case of "Shelly v.
 Kraemer", the court ruled that "judicial enforcement of private right constitutes state action for the purpose of the 14th amendment."

-Charles Hamilton Houston spent his life fighting for a change in the conditions and quality of life for oppressed Afro-Americans.
+In Houston's life the struggle for liberty was preeminent.
+Houston's contributions to the elimination of legal discrimination went largely unrecognized until after his death.
+He was posthumously awarded the NAACP's Spingarn Medal in 1950.
+Several public schools bear his name, as does the main building of the Howard Law School, which was dedicated in 1958.
+Houston spent his life fighting for a change in the conditions and quality of life for oppressed Afro-Americans.
 Thurgood Marshall, who directed the NAACP’s arguments in Brown v.
 Board of Education, viewed Houston with an admiration that bordered on reverence.
 Comparing his own efforts and those of his NAACP associates to those of Houston, he told an audience of Blacks and Whites assembled to pay tribute to his former teacher and friend “We were just carrying his bags, that’s all.”
 “We wouldn’t have been any place if Charlie hadn’t laid the groundwork for it”.
 Charles Hamilton Houston was the Moses of the journey that led to Brown and beyond.
 He marked the path down which Marshall and others walked.

 Houston argued a number of cases before the Supreme Court: